jobrouter/typo3-process/Documentation/developer.rst

 Start instances
 ===============

-Sometimes it is necessary to start instances in a JobRouter installation programmatically.
+Sometimes it is necessary to start instances in a JobRouter® installation programmatically.
 An API and a :ref:`start command
 <configuration-start-command>` are available for this use case.

-Instances are started asynchronously when submitting a form and using the :ref:`form finisher <form-finisher>` since a JobRouter installation may be unavailable or in maintenance mode and to avoid long page loads.
+Instances are started asynchronously when submitting a form and using the :ref:`form finisher <form-finisher>` since a JobRouter® installation may be unavailable or in maintenance mode and to avoid long page loads.
 Let's take a look at the flow: